AdWords vs SEO

-When it comes to Google advertising, there are some distinct advantages of their own.
+When it comes to Google advertising, there are some distinct advantages of its own.
 AdWords campaign can be up and running in 24 hours or less.
 In addition, it can be started with a much smaller budget.
 For this reason, AdWords can be a great program for smaller organizations or companies with lower budgets.
-AdWords is highly customizable allowing advertisers to quickly tweak, experiment with, and optimize campaigns on the fly.
+AdWords is highly customizable, allowing advertisers to quickly tweak, experiment with, and optimize campaigns on the fly.

 Problems with AdWords & SEO:

-Many keyword-heavy domains are taken as we have demonstrated in the research at the beginning of this article.
+Many keyword-heavy domains are taken, as we have demonstrated in the research at the beginning of this article.
 Out of 632 keywords in the most expensive niche on AdWords (insurance), all were registered as domain names.

 So it’s obvious a lot of AdWords experts are using particular domain names for their AdWords strategies to get the edge against the competition.
 If you are not doing it, start now.